dbushale-spec/Active-Directory-Home-Lab/Project-01-Action-Directory-Lab/README.md

 ## What I Learned
 I learned how to deploy a Windows 10 operating system within a virtualised environment using Oracle VirtualBox.
 I gained practical experience with the Windows Setup wizard, operating system selection, storage configuration, and the installation stages required to prepare a client machine for use within an Active Directory environment.

+# Step 13 – Join Windows 10 Client to Active Directory Domain
+## What I Did
+I joined the Windows 10 client machine to the **company.local** Active Directory domain hosted on DC01.
+During the process, I experienced several issues related to network communication and authentication.
+I verified the client's network settings, DNS configuration, and connectivity to the domain controller to ensure both virtual machines were communicating correctly.
+After troubleshooting the connection and testing different domain administrator credential formats, I successfully authenticated with the domain controller and completed the domain join process.
+The operation was confirmed when Windows displayed the message **"Welcome to the company.local domain."**
+## What I Learned
+I learned how to join a Windows client computer to an Active Directory domain and the importance of proper DNS and network configuration for domain communication.
+I also learned how to troubleshoot domain join failures by checking IP addressing, connectivity, and authentication settings.
+This task helped me better understand the relationship between Active Directory, DNS, and client computers, as well as the importance of using the correct domain administrator credentials when joining a machine to a domain.

 ---